 4 Minute Read

-Don’t think little things matter?
+Don’t think little budget cuts matter?
 Just ask UPS.
 The company figured out that making left-hand turns cost them time and money, so they asked drivers to make right turns whenever possible.
 That took a whopping 20.4 million miles off of their routes in 2010 with that little adjustment.
 Small change, big difference.

 1. Dining out options